sehansen/ramblings/Readme.md

 An attempt at a genetic representation of risk seeking and risk aversion.
 The idea is that the genes encode for a percentile and the individuals compare probability distrubutions by comparing the outcome at that percentile.

 That means noone will compare two choices by their expected outcome.

+## Space Noises

+Toying a bit around with wavefile generation in Python.
+Will output two (ugly) tones, a chirp and a glitchy shepard tone.